The Wash: Hanseatic League

-King John and his jewels
+King John's lost baggage at the Wash (1216)

-King John of England is said to have lost some of his jewels at the Wash in 1216.
-According to contemporary reports, John travelled from Spalding, Lincolnshire, to Bishop's Lynn, Norfolk, but was taken ill and decided to return.
-While he took the longer route by way of Wisbech, he sent his baggage train, comprising horse-drawn wagons, along the causeway and ford across the mouth of the Wellstream, a route usable only at low tide.
-The wagons moved too slowly to escape the incoming tide and many were lost.
-However, scholars cannot agree on whether the king's jewels were in the baggage train, and there is evidence that his regalia were intact after the journey.
+King John of England is reported to have lost part of his baggage train at the Wash in 1216.
+According to contemporary accounts, the king travelled from Spalding, Lincolnshire, to Bishop's Lynn, Norfolk, but fell ill and opted to return.
+While John took a longer route via Wisbech, his baggage train—comprising horse-drawn wagons—was sent across the mouth of the Wellstream, a passage navigable only at low tide.
+The convoy moved too slowly to avoid the incoming tide, resulting in the loss of several wagons.

+However, researcher Alan Marshall, using data from the Royal Greenwich Observatory and by the Bidston Observatory in Birkenhead, contended that the tide had in fact been retreating.
+Through analysis of the reclaimed landscape, Marshall proposed that a reverse tidal surge—where the ebbing tide accelerated unexpectedly—was responsible for the incident.
+Scholars disagree on whether the royal regalia were among the baggage lost in the event.
+Some evidence indicates that the king’s ceremonial items remained intact after the journey.
+A later tradition suggests that John may have deposited his jewels in Lynn as security for a loan and subsequently arranged for their "loss", though this theory is generally regarded as apocryphal.

-The accident was said to have occurred somewhere near Sutton Bridge on the River Nene.
+The loss is said to have occurred near Sutton Bridge on the River Nene.
+John was recorded as staying the night of 12–13 October 1216 at Swineshead Abbey before continuing to Newark-on-Trent, where he died of illness on 19 October.

+River and town names

 The name of the river changed as a result of redirection of the Great Ouse in the 17th century.

 Bishop's Lynn was renamed as King's Lynn in the 16th century as a result of King Henry VIII's establishment of the Church of England.

-John may have left his jewels in Lynn as security for a loan and arranged for their "loss".
-But that is considered an apocryphal account.
-He was recorded as staying the following night, 12–13 October 1216, at Swineshead Abbey, moving on to Newark-on-Trent, and dying of his illness on 19 October.

 Air weapons training range

-A Ministry of Defence weapons Range Danger Area lies along a small region of the Wash coastline, reserved for Royal Air Force, Army Air Corps and NATO-allied bombing and air weapons training.
-RAF Holbeach, active since 1926, was historically originally part of the former RAF Sutton Bridge station.
-Another air-weapons training range located on the Wash – RAF Wainfleet, operating from 1938, was decommissioned in 2010.
+A Ministry of Defence Air Weapons Range (AWR) Danger Area, supporting academic and operational exercises, lies along part of the Wash coastline.
+This designated zone is used by the Royal Air Force, Army Air Corps, and NATO allies for bombing and air weapons training.
+RAF Holbeach, active since 1926, was originally part of the former RAF Sutton Bridge station.
+Another range situated on the Wash—RAF Wainfleet—was active from 1938 until its decommissioning in 2010.